Abarim Publications' online Biblical Greek Dictionary

 Our word also denotes the foundation of man's stance, poise and stride (Matthew 15:35, John 8:8, Acts 9:4), and is as such a metaphor for knowledge and certainty (see our article on πιστις, pistis, meaning faith, or "the dry land of the mind").

-- Together with the noun εργον (ergon), meaning work: the noun γεωργος (georgos), meaning land-worker; farmer, that is: someone who works on and benefits from a large agricultural enterprise, but not necessarily as the owner (Matthew 21:33-41, Mark 12:1-9, Luke 20:9-16, 2 Timothy 2:6, James 5:7).
-Obviously, where the nature of the work of shepherds extends to any kind of governmental function (in case you were wondering: the shepherds of Luke and the wise men of Matthew are the same guys), the nature of the work that a farmer does extends into natural scholarship and engineering ("growing" theories and technologies and sustaining the masses with them).
+- Together with the noun εργον (ergon), meaning work: the noun γεωργος (georgos), meaning land-worker; farmer, that is: someone who works on and benefits from a large agricultural enterprise, but not necessarily as the owner.
+Obviously, where the nature of the work of shepherds (ποιμην, poimen) extends to any kind of governmental function (in case you were wondering: the shepherds of Luke and the wise men of Matthew are the same guys), the nature of the work that a farmer does extends into natural scholarship and engineering ("growing" theories and technologies and sustaining the masses with them).
 In John 15:1 Jesus applies this word to the Father.
 This word often appears as synonym of αππελουργος (ampelourgos), or vine-worker.
 Since, up until the industrial revolution, farmers customarily formed society's elite, the name George and perhaps even the adjective "gorgeous" denoted nobility, splendor and wealth.
-From this word in turn derive:
+This word is used 19 times, see full concordance, and from it in turn derive:

 - The verb γεωργεω (georgeo), meaning to farm (that is: to run a large agricultural business; Hebrews 6:7 only).